White Chicks: Critical response

+Legacy

+The song "A Thousand Miles" by Vanessa Carlton became heavily associated with Terry Crews for his performance of it in the film.

-Possible sequel
+Proposed sequel

 In August 2009, a sequel to the film was announced by Sony, though they later canceled the project.
-In April 2014, Marlon Wayans expressed interest in a sequel.
 A sequel was confirmed to be in the works in March 2018.
 On June 30, 2019, Terry Crews confirmed a sequel on the program Watch What Happens Live.
 Marlon Wayans confirmed that this information was not meant to leak, and that the deal had not yet been confirmed.